Spinal Cord Injury (SCI): Types and Treatment News

 Complete and Incomplete Spinal Cord Injury

-The terms, 'Complete,' and, 'Incomplete,' in reference to a spinal cord injury are associated with the type of lesion in the person's spine.
+The terms, 'Complete,' and, 'Incomplete,' regarding a spinal cord injury are associated with the type of lesion in the person's spine.

 - Central Cord Syndrome